 Comparing breeding density across populations of blue tits requires great caution.
-The density indices all describe year-to-year variation of nest box occupation in a portion of each focal population where nest-box density is similar and stable over time.
+The density indices all describe year-to-year variation of nest box occupation in a portion of each focal population where nest box density is similar and stable over time.
 However, these occupations are most probably not driven by the same factors across populations, and in particular might be differentially related to intra- and inter-specific competition.
 As the number of nest boxes, their relative position, and the number of natural cavities vary between populations, a direct comparison is not easy to interpret.
-This limitation is a shortcoming of studying survival and recapture probabilities in nest-box populations.
+This limitation is a shortcoming of studying survival and recapture probabilities in nest box populations.
 While the type of data used here could not have been obtained without nest boxes which allow easy nest localisation, access to nestlings, and capture and recapture of parents, nest boxes also influence parent survival, e.g. by altering predation and parasitism rates (Burke et al., 2004), and by allowing for higher breeding densities.

 Temporal variation in survival and the role of climate

 Our results confirm previous findings based on shorter time scales (i.e. 10 annual estimations in E-Pirio in Blondel et al. (1992) and 6 to 14 annual estimates in Grosbois et al. (2006) for D-Muro, D-Rouviere and E-Pirio) whereby blue tit survival varies substantially across time and across populations.
 Exploring the drivers of temporal fluctuations however, gave quite contrasting results compared to previous findings.
 Indeed, contrarily to Grosbois et al. (2006), our longer-term analysis did not reveal any correlation between parental survival and large-scale climate indices, nor between survival and local meteorological variables.
-This major difference may be a consequence of several variations between the two studies: Grosbois et al. worked on one less population (E-Muro) and fewer years of monitoring (they focused on the 1985-2000 period) with a different data filtering.
+This major difference may have different origins: Grosbois et al. worked on one less population (E-Muro) and fewer years of monitoring (they focused on the 1985-2000 period) with a different data filtering.
 In particular, they did not right-censor adults that had undergone fitness-altering experiments such as brood-size manipulations, and it is possible that the birds undergoing experiments are sensitive to climatic conditions in a different/stronger way.
 Moreover, their model selection resulted in recapture probabilities differently constrained: contrarily to us, they allowed annual variations of recapture probabilities, which may have consequences on the estimated variation in survival.
-In order to understand the reasons for the discrepancy between our results and those of Grosbois et al. (2006), we conducted some additional analysis on a restricted dataset (only including the populations and periods studied by Grosbois et al., see Table S3 in Appendix 4).
+In order to understand the reasons for the discrepancy between our results and those of Grosbois et al. (2006), we conducted additional analyses on a restricted dataset (only including the populations and periods studied by Grosbois et al., see Table S3 in Appendix 4).
 The results indicated that as in the study by Grosbois et al., and contrary to our analysis of the full dataset, variation in survival was correlated with large-scale climatic variation.
 However, in our case, it was essentially the Mediterranean Oscillation Index (calculated over the summer period) that was correlated with adult tit survival, and not the Early Summer Sahel Rainfall.
 This suggests that the discrepancy between our results and those of Grosbois et al. (2006) concerning the link between survival and large-scale climatic variations is largely due to the dataset considered : our total sample covers 5499 life histories over periods of 19 to 38 years, while the reduced sample covers 1566 life histories over periods of 8 to 16 years.
-Overall, based on a strongest dataset than previously used, we conclude that global and local climatic indices do not explain adult blue tit survival fluctuations over years.
+Overall, based on stronger datasets than previously used, we conclude that global and local climatic indices do not explain adult blue tit survival fluctuations over years.